 Unusual and unique, Spanish tiles installed in a cast concrete staircase.
 SEE my Spanish Tile Staircase article for more inspiration.

-A close up of a historic exterior Spanish vent grille incorporated into a building in downtown Santa Barbara, California.
+A close up of a historic exterior spanish vent grille incorporated into a building in downtown santa barbara, california.

 And lastly, a creative designer or architect put thought and design time into this decorative exterior vent.
 Please check in for future posts.
 I continually share the artistry found in Santa Barbara’s beautiful architecture.